AtefBN/esgf-user-support/user_guide.rst

 The credentials directory .esg may also be copied from another computer where it already exists.

-Synda
+Esgpull
 ^^^^^
-Synda is a data synchronization and download tool that can be used by users in order to easily download files hosted on ESGF data nodes.
+Esgpull is a data discovery and download tool that can be used by users in order to easily download files hosted on ESGF data nodes.

-Starting August 2019, It can be obtained via conda package to ease installation for average users and still maintain a reliable release workflow to data managers wishing to replicate data across the grid.
+It can be obtained via conda or pypi package to ease installation for average users and still maintain a reliable release workflow to data managers wishing to replicate data across the grid.

-Further information about the tool (installation, configuration, usage, contact and contribution to the tool) can be found `here <https://portal.enes.org/data/data-metadata-service/data-discovery/synda>`_.
+Further information about the tool (installation, configuration, usage, contact and contribution to the tool) can be found `here <https://is.enes.org/sdm-sync-data/>`_.

 Own Python scripts
 ^^^^^^^^^^^^^^^^^^